xcore/sw_motor_control/doc/sw-guide/pwm.rst

 PWM Modes
 ~~~~~~~~~

-The PWM operation mode can be one of three of the following options:
+The PWM operation mode can be one of the following options:

-   * PWM_INV_MODE - This operates a three leg 180 degree inverter by ensuring that the HI and LO sides of the inverter are switched in a complementary manner
+   * An inverted mode, whis operates a three leg 180 degree inverter by ensuring that the HI and LO sides of the inverter are switched in a complementary manner
-   * PWM_NOINV_MODE - Simple three channel PWM that operates three channels as above without the inversion
-   * PWM_BLDC_MODE - Basic BLDC commutation mode operates a three leg inverter by switching the HI side and then applying PWM to the low side of the inverter to achieve simple commutation
+   * A simple mode, which operates a three leg inverter by switching the HI side and then applying PWM to the low side of the inverter to achieve simple commutation

 Dead Time
 ~~~~~~~~~

-The dead time for PWM_INV_MODE is defined using the PWM_DEAD_TIME configuration.
+The dead time for the inverted mode is defined using the PWM_DEAD_TIME configuration.
 This is in units of 10ns when using the default reference clock of 100MHz.
 The dead time is the short period of time between the non-inverted and the inverted PWM lines changing.
 During this time, neither side of the H-bridge is connected to the motor.
 The two signals are staggered by the dead time so that the two sides of the H-bridge are never ON at the same time, and do not change simultaneously.

 PWM Resolution
 ~~~~~~~~~~~~~~